The Student Scholarship Scheme

 All the schools in the programme are boarding schools, or schools with boarding houses, so students will become members of a full-time educational community, with members of the teaching staff responsible for their progress and welfare.

 The Scholarship programme is open to students who will be at least 16 years old in the September when their year begins.
 The age limit for the same date is 17 years 6 months.
 Applications for scholarships must be made through the appropriate national co-ordinators by the announced closing date (which may be slightly different for each country).
-Selection for full scholarships is restricted to students whose parents' combined income was £30,000 or less in the year prior to the application.
-Please note, however, that students whose parental income exceeds this sum may apply through the normal application procedures for a Reduced Fee Scholarship.
+Selection for full scholarships is restricted to students whose parents' combined net income was £30,000 or less in the year prior to the application.
+Please note, however, that students whose parental net income exceeds this sum, but is less than £80,000, may apply through the normal application procedure for a Reduced Fee Scholarship.

 HMC Scholars usually emerge as outstanding members of their schools' Sixth Forms, achieving excellent examination results, and offering a great deal besides.
 We are proud that former HMC Scholars are already occupying important posts in their own countries.

 To meet the administrative costs of the scholarship scheme it is necessary to charge an administrative fee to students selected for scholarships.
-For the academic year September 2015 - August 2016 this fee will be £1750 for students who hold a passport from an EEA country and £1250 for those who do not.
+For the academic year September 2019 - August 2020 this fee will be £1400 for students who hold a passport from an EEA country and £900 for those who do not.
 The reduction in the fee for non-EEA passport holders is intended to help offset the cost of a UKVI Child Student visa which they require for study in the UK and also the healthcare surcharge.
-The fees for the two students selected from the Kirovograd region in Ukraine who are winners of a local competition are paid by a benefactor.
+The fees for students selected from the Kirovograd region in Ukraine who are winners of a local competition are paid by a benefactor.
 Scholars do not pay a fee to HMC Projects in the second year.

 In circumstances of exceptional financial difficulty, and only when appropriate and detailed information is supplied, HMC Projects may reduce the administrative fee and/or award supplementary bursaries.
 No bursary or additional financial assistance is paid to scholars in their second year.